Back to List of contents

 The principles of Collections Care of archives do not differ greatly from those in the museums sector.
 These include keeping collections in secure, clean, dry, and pest-free storage areas, protected from light, pollution and dust by suitable packaging.
 Custodians should be familiar with, and users trained in, appropriate handling techniques, to avoid causing damage.
 There are very detailed published standards for collections care, some of which are not practical for many small or voluntary organisations to put into practice, but a range of simple, pragmatic actions can make a positive difference.

-Benchmarks in Collections Care 2.1,produced by the Collections Trust, is a self-assessment checklist, widely used in the museums, archives and specialist libraries sectors, which sets out clear, realistic and measurable levels of performance for the care of collections.
+Benchmarks 3.0 Conservation Planning for Archives, Libraries and Museums is the latest version of a self-assessment checklist, widely used in the museums, archives and specialist libraries sectors.
+It sets out clear, realistic and measurable levels of performance for the care of collections.
 The benchmarks are based on the appropriate Standards.
-The Benchmarks can be downloaded for free in pdf and xls formats at https://collectionstrust.org.uk/resource/benchmarks-in-collections-care-2-0/ .
+The Benchmarks can be downloaded for free in pdf and xls formats at http://www.ncs.org.uk/benchmarks3.php .
 The pdf version is good for reference purposes, while the xls allows you to enter your self-assessment and automatically calculates summary data.
 The completed assessment provides a snapshot of how well you are currently performing, and can act as a useful tool for future planning and prioritising, and for managing risks.

-The document is divided into sections: Policy, Buildings, Storage, Housekeeping, Handling & Use, Environmental Monitoring, Environmental Control, Conservation, Surrogates, and Emergency Preparations.
-Each question can be answered as met, partly met, or not met, and there is space to add your own comments.
+The document is divided into nine sections: Policy, Conservation Planning, Buildings, Storage, Cleaning & Pest Management, Environmental Management, Handling and Use, Digitisation & Surrogacy, and Emergency Preparedness.
+Under each heading there are elements of Good Practice and Best Practice, against which you can score yourself as met, partly met, or not met, and there is space to add your own comments.

 The British Library has produced a series of guides on aspects of Collections Care, which can be freely downloaded at https://www.bl.uk/conservation/guides .
 Issues covered include: Basic Preservation; Care for Damaged Books; Care for Bookbindings; Cleaning Books and Documents; Using Library and Archive Collections; Managing the Environment; Pests in Paper-based Collections; Mould Outbreaks; Preservation of Photographic Material; Copying Library and Archive Materials; and Salvaging Collections.
 There is also strategic advice on creating a Preservation Policy; Funding for Preservation and Conservation Projects; Storage Furniture; and Moving Library and Archive Collections.